fede-mat/buffon/README.md

 lineSpacing: Spacing between parallel lines
 boardWidth: Width of the board
 Getting Started
 To run the simulation, ensure you have MATLAB installed on your system.
-Clone this repository and execute the BuffonsNeedleSimulation.m file.
+Clone this repository and execute the needle.m file.
 Adjust the parameters as desired to explore different scenarios.

 Results
 The simulation provides: